kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-07-01-marsail-the-smart-engine-behind-the-future-of-car-insurance/index.md

 </div>

-The core idea of MARS is inspired by classical quadtree spatial partitioning.
-A standard convolutional encoder struggles to retain structural priors in large feature maps due to the limitations of fixed receptive fields.
-In contrast, we define a learnable partitioning function \( Q(x, \theta) \) that hierarchically splits an input image region \( x \) based on its visual entropy or variance — allocating deeper refinement to more complex regions.
-This enables what we call Sequential Quadtree Nodes (SQN), which dynamically expand only where the model requires increased focus.

-Each node \( q_i \) in the quadtree contributes to the global segmentation mask through a combination of spatial attention \( A(q_i) \), confidence gating \( g(q_i) \), and localized refinement.
-Mathematically, the final segmentation map \( M \) is formed by a recursive mask integration:
+The core concept behind MARS draws inspiration from traditional quadtree spatial partitioning methods.
+Unlike standard convolutional encoders, which often struggle to preserve important structural details in large feature maps due to fixed processing limits, MARS takes a more adaptive approach.
+It uses a trainable system that breaks an image into regions based on how visually complex each area is.
+Simpler areas are processed more lightly, while more detailed or chaotic regions get extra attention.

 $$
 M = \sum_{i=1}^{N} g(q_i) \cdot A(q_i) \cdot F(q_i)
 $$

-Where \( F(q_i) \) is the feature vector derived from node \( q_i \), and \( g(q_i) \in [0, 1] \) is a learned gate controlling its contribution to the final prediction.
-The gating is modeled as a sigmoid activation over a relevance score computed via a learned MLP with residual feedback from previous nodes.
+This leads to what the team calls Sequential Quadtree Nodes (SQN) — a smart structure that expands only where deeper analysis is needed.
+Each of these nodes contributes to the overall segmentation by combining spatial focus, a confidence check, and fine-tuned local adjustments.
+The system selectively decides which parts of the image matter most, refining the final output by integrating all these localized insights into one coherent segmentation result.

 <div style="text-align: center;">